boldflight/BibleConverter/test_EPUB/output/Job.md

 for true wisdom has two sides — so that you would know that God has forgiven some of your sins.

+[7] “Can you discover the essence of God?
 Can you find out the perfection of the Almighty?
 [8] It is higher than the heavens—what can you do?
 It is deeper than Sheol —what can you know?